hussainint/CovidApp/README.md

 # CovidApp
-This is a flutter app made for a competition.
+This is a flutter app made for the event "Flutteristic".

+During this tough times correct and proper information regarding the COVID-19 has become crucial.
+So this Apps aims to help people to make them aware of the virus, the symptoms, percautions, treatment etc.

 # Video Demonstration of the CovidApp